nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 - GND is connected to the common power ground (black wire).
 - The digital 3 is connected to the SDA pin to the I2C data SDA pin on the Arduino.

+The TCS34725 sensor will be 20 mm x 20 mm and is able to be mounted on the bottom of the robot with light so that the color is illuminated and is easiest for the sensor to read.
+The time of flight LIDAR sensor is 17.78 mm x 25.4 mm.
+These sensors are both very negligible in size and compared to the rest of the sensors on the robot.

 # Constraints

-- The robot time of flight LIDAR sensors need to have be be able to measure between XXXX - XXXX distance with an accuracy of +/- XXXX distance.
+- The robot time of flight LIDAR sensors need to have be be able to measure between XXXX - XXXX distance with an accuracy of +/- XXXX distance. *How close do we need to be??
+We need to find tolerances which are +/- a specific distance for the distance time of flight lidar sensor.*
 - The robot must distinguish between different colors on the color spectrum, specifically the difference between black and blue, so that the robot can localize over the duck pond to deliver the duck trailer precisely.
   - The team will calibrate the color sensor for the desired colors spots in the arena floor, using a reference color chart, or using the sensor and measure the reflectance of each color.
 - Data must be produced by the sensors at a high enough rate for the robot to be able to reach accuracy constraints listed above in the first of the constraints.